Fort Worth Criminal Lawyer Fighting Gun and Weapon Crimes In Fort Worth, Texas

 You Were Innocent Of The Underlying Criminal Offense

-This is one of the most common legal defenses that can be successfully used to obtain a dismissal for unlawful carrying of a weapon.
-If you were arrested for unlawful carrying a weapon because the police believed you were intoxicated, this should be one of the primary defenses your criminal defense lawyer should examine.
+This is one of the most common legal defenses that can be successfully used to obtain a dismissal for UCW in Texas.
+If you were arrested for unlawfully carrying a weapon because the police believed you were intoxicated, your lack of intoxication could be a primary defense for your criminal defense lawyer to raise.

 Lack Of Proof Beyond A Reasonable Doubt

-The best criminal attorneys know that the State of Texas always maintains the burden to prove a criminal case.
+Criminal attorneys know that the State of Texas always maintains the burden to prove a criminal case.
 In fact, the government must always prove a criminal case by proof beyond a reasonable doubt.
 This standard is the highest standard in the United States legal system and is designed to ensure the government does not convict an innocent person.

 Call us right now to get help.